owlbarn/tutorial/book/case-image-inception/README.md

   let branch_pool = nn |> avg_pool2d [|3;3|] [|1;1|] |> conv2d_bn [|1;1;input;192|] [|1;1|] in
   concatenate 3 [|branch1x1; branch3x3; branch3x3dbl; branch_pool|]
 ```

+The final inception module is a bit more complex, but by now you should be able to understand its construction.
+It aggregate information from four branches.
+In both the `branch3x3` and `branch3x3dbl` branches, it factorise the `3x3` convolution with a `3x1` and then a `1x3` convolution.
+Besides, the `1x1` convolutions are used to reduce the dimension and computation complexity.
+You might be think that it is also a good idea to replace the `3x3` convolution with two `2x2`s.
+Well, we could do that but it saves only about 11% parameters, compared to the 33% save of current practice.

 The final part is Inception module C, which repeats two `mix_type9` function.